-In October 2015, the Centers for Disease Control (CDC) warned that an outbreak of Salmonella linked to cucumbers grown in Mexico has infected about 838 people in 38 states, including four people who died.
+In October 2015, the CDC warned that an outbreak of Salmonella linked to cucumbers grown in Mexico has infected about 838 people in 38 states, including four people who died.

 Need a Texas Food Poisoning Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with Salmonella after eating recalled cucumbers, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

 UPDATE: Cucumber Salmonella Outbreak Still Making People Sick

 November 20, 2015 — People are still getting sick from Salmonella-tainted cucumbers nearly three months after a recall, with another 71 cases reported since mid-October.
 Click here to read more.